getporter/porter/docs/content/mixins/helm3.md

 <img src="https://porter.sh/images/mixins/helm.svg" align="right" width="150px"/>

 This is a Helm3 mixin for [Porter](https://github.com/getporter/porter).
-It executes the appropriate helm command based on which action it is included within: `install`, `upgrade`, or `delete`.
+It executes the appropriate helm command based on which action is included within: `install`, `upgrade`, or `delete`.

 Source: https://github.com/MChorfa/porter-helm3